 To become a real estate paralegal, you will have to go through a certified paralegal training program.
 People interested in becoming a paralegal will have to take paralegal studies at an accredited school, college, or university.

-Overall, having a wholesome understanding of law, finances, and real estate are necessary to become a successful real estate paralegal.
+Overall, having a wholesome understanding of law, finances, and real estate is necessary to become a successful real estate paralegal.